Fyodor Kozlov

-Fyodor Nikolayevich Kozlov (Russian: Федор Николаевич Козлов; April 9, 1959 – September 1, 1990), known as The Iskitim Maniac (Russian: Искитимский маньяк), was a Soviet serial killer and rapist who committed a series of murders in three oblasts from 1976 to 1989.
+Fyodor Nikolayevich Kozlov (Russian: Федор Николаевич Козлов; 9 April 1959 – 1 September 1990), known as The Iskitim Maniac (Russian: Искитимский маньяк), was a Soviet serial killer and rapist who committed a series of murders in three oblasts from 1976 to 1989.
 Convicted and sentenced to death for these crimes, he hanged himself in prison before the verdict could be carried out.

 Early life and first murders

-Fyodor Nikolayevich Kozlov was born on April 9, 1959, in the village of Semiyarsk, Semipalatinsk Oblast in the Kazakh SSR (now part of East Kazakhstan, Kazakhstan).
+Fyodor Nikolayevich Kozlov was born on 9 April 1959, in the village of Semiyarsk, Semipalatinsk Oblast in the Kazakh SSR (now part of East Kazakhstan, Kazakhstan).
 Shortly after his birth, the family moved to Rostov Oblast in the RSFSR, where Kozlov spent his childhood and adolescence.
 Due to his introverted nature, he was unpopular with fellow students and considered a social outcast, and in the mid-1970s, he lost all interest in pursuing his education, causing a rift between him and his parents.

-As a teenager, Kozlov started acting aggressively and showed possible signs of mental illness, and so in early 1976, the 17-year-old was placed in the care of his grandmother.
+As a teenager, Kozlov started acting aggressively and showed possible signs of mental illness, so in early 1976, the 17-year-old was placed in the care of his grandmother.
 This did not improve his mental state, and not long after, Kozlov proceeded to rape his 11-year-old third cousin during a psychotic break.
 His grandmother eventually entered the room and tried to stop him, causing Kozlov to grab a nearby axe and hack to death both her and his third cousin.

 Kozlov was swiftly arrested after the murders, and by the end of 1976, he was convicted and sentenced to 10 years imprisonment, the maximum available penalty since he was still a minor at the time.
-After serving out his sentence in full, Kozlov was released in 1986 and moved to the Novosibirsk Oblast, where he soon married to a woman with whom he had been pen pals while imprisoned.
+After serving out his sentence in full, Kozlov was released in 1986 and moved to the Novosibirsk Oblast, where he soon married a woman with whom he had been pen pals while imprisoned.
 The couple soon had a child, and Kozlov got a job as a welder.
 Not long after, however, his wife decided to temporarily move in back with her parents in the village of Evsino, while Kozlov stayed behind in Lozhok.